yuanye-econ/yuanye-econ.github.io/contents/home.md

 - Associate editor, *Journal of Asian Economics*, since 2025.

 #### Education:
-- Ph.D. in Economics, National University of Singapore, 2017.
+- Ph.D. in Economics, National University of Singapore, 2012-2017.
-- B.A. in Applied Math, National University of Singapore, 2012.
+- B.S. in Applied Math, National University of Singapore, 2008-2012.

 You can find my <a href="https://yuanye-econ.github.io/static/assets/CV-YuanYe-public.pdf">CV here</a>.